predixdesignsystem/px-dropdown/README.md

 ## Overview

-The px-dropdown component can be placed in any element, and opens a customizable dropdown list.
+`Px-dropdown` is a Predix UI component which can be placed in any element, and opens a customizable dropdown list.

 ## Usage